InvoiceShelf/docs/docs/install/manual.md

 preview package.
 Because 3.x is still alpha, use only disposable or backed-up data.

-Alternatively, If you are a developer, follow the instructions to setup development environment on [this Link](../developer-guide.md)
+If you are a developer, follow the [development environment guide](../developer-guide.md) instead.

 ## Step 2 : Upload to Server